 As for storage in the bathroom, there are many drawer and cabinet organizers that will help you organize toiletries and other bathroom supplies.
 If it doesn’t interfere with safety, an over-the-toilet cabinet can be added to store items such as toilet paper, washcloths and other essential items.

 The Main Room

 If you have a one-bedroom apartment at your facility for assisted living in Fullerton, this typically includes a bedroom, kitchen area and a living space.
 In the living space, you should be able to fit a small sofa, a coffee table and perhaps an end table.
 Be sure that both the coffee table and end table have places for storage.
 It can be as simple as placing decorative baskets on the shelf beneath the table, and these baskets can hold DVDs, photo albums, books and other items.

 Additionally, you might consider adding a shallow entertainment center along the wall opposite the sofa.
-This will hold your TV as well as providing shelves, books and knickknacks.
+This will hold your TV as well as provide shelves for books and knickknacks.
 If you don’t have enough wall space, a small TV table will suffice.
 For decorative purposes, if your facility for assisted living in Fullerton allows it, you could install high, narrow shelves near the ceiling and use the shelves to store keepsakes or perhaps small faux plants.
 These items can be secured in place using what is known as earthquake putty.
-Again, you also could consider removable wallpaper borders for a touch of hominess.
+Again, you also could consider removable wallpaper borders for a touch of homeyness.

-In some apartments, this is a small space with just enough room for a mini fridge and perhaps a microwave and coffee pot.
-In some communities for assisted living in Fullerton, you might have a bit of counter space and a few cabinets.
+In some communities for assisted living in Fullerton, you can have a small space with just enough room for a mini fridge and perhaps a microwave and coffee pot.
+In others, it might also include a bit of counter space and a few cabinets.
 Just as with the bathroom, drawer and cupboard organizers can help you make the most of these spaces.
 It’s also important to keep items at an easy-to-access level, especially for those who have difficulty bending and reaching.